junweiluo/Blockchain_ZBank/README.md

 ![](https://github.com/junweiluo/Blockchain_ZBank/blob/master/Screenshots/04.puppeth_configuration.png)

 * Initialize each node with the new `networkname.json` with `geth`.

+Open a new terminal, activate virtual environment, navigate to project folder.

 ![](https://github.com/junweiluo/Blockchain_ZBank/blob/master/Screenshots/05.initiate_node1.png)
 ![](https://github.com/junweiluo/Blockchain_ZBank/blob/master/Screenshots/06.initiate_node2.png)

 * Run the first node, unlock the account, enable mining, and the RPC flag.
 Only one node needs RPC enabled.

+In a different terminal.

 ./geth --datadir node1 --networkid 1000 --unlock <address> --mine --minerthreads 1 --allow-insecure-unlock

 ![](https://github.com/junweiluo/Blockchain_ZBank/blob/master/Screenshots/07.unlock_node1.png)

 * Set a different peer port for the second node and use the first node's `enode` address as the `bootnode` flag.

+In a differernt terminal

 ./geth --datadir node2 --networkid 1000 --port 30304 --rpc —unlock <Address> --bootnodes "enode:<from node1>" --allow-insecure-unlock

 * Be sure to unlock the account and enable mining on the second node!

 ![](https://github.com/junweiluo/Blockchain_ZBank/blob/master/Screenshots/08.unlock_node2.png)

 * You should now see both nodes producing new blocks, congratulations!